cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 The IBC handler performs the following steps in order:

 - Checks that the underlying clients is properly registered in the IBC router.
-- Checks that the timeout height specified has not already passed on the destination chain
+- Checks that the timeout specified has not already passed on the destination chain
 - Stores a constant-size commitment to the packet data & packet timeout
 - Increments the send sequence counter associated with the channel
 - Returns the sequence number of the sent packet